Single Sign-On (SSO): how to improve nursing work environment

 Multifunctional IT systems

 To manage all these requirements, even more numerous software solutions are used based on what they are needed for.
-To put things into perspective, the 2017 Hospital IT Systems atlas recently published by the General Healthcare Directorate includes a report on 26 potential features in medicine, surgery and obstetrics facilities.
+To put things into perspective, the 2017 Hospital IT Systems atlas recently published by the General Healthcare Directorate includes a report on 26 potential features in medicine, surgery and obstetrics services.
 We can see how haphazardly everything is organised from the medical office, the biology server results, the RIS, the PACS, to drug prescription, imagery examination, chemotherapy, treatment and medical analyses.
 The same goes for everything related to managing external consultations and interventions, operating theatres, appointments, and even systems used in decision-making and IT system medicalisation programs.

 SSO is a safe, ergonomic process for hospital workers